Houdini 21.0 Basics

 BSDF and EDF nodes only have basic support.
 BSDFs are layered by combining their parameters, where those apply to the viewport’s shading engine.
 EDFs simply map to the emission color as a uniform color.
 These give a basic preview of textures and colors, but not necessarily an accurate preview of how an offline renderer will shade them.

-Some MaterialX nodes are not supported in GL:
+Some MaterialX nodes are not supported:

 • Curve Adjust